 |Input||It takes an entire program at a time.||It takes a single line of code or instruction at a time.|

 |Output||It generates intermediate object code.||It does not produce any intermediate object code.|

 |Working mechanism||The compilation is done before execution.||Compilation and execution take place simultaneously.|

 |Memory||Memory requirement is more due to the creation of object code.||It requires less memory as it does not create intermediate object code.|

 |Errors||Display all errors after compilation, all at the same time.||Displays error of each line one by one.|

 |Pertaining Programming languages||C, C++, C#, Scala, typescript uses compiler.||Java, PHP, Perl, Python, Ruby uses an interpreter.|

 A compiler is a program that reads a program written in the high-level language and converts it into the machine or low-level language and reports the errors present in the program.
 It converts the entire source code in one go or could take multiple passes to do so, but at last, the user gets the compiled code which is ready to execute.

 Compiler operates on phases; various stages can be grouped into two parts that are:

-- Analysis Phase of the compiler is also known as the front end in which program is divided into fundamental constituent parts and checks grammar, semantic and syntax of the code after which intermediate code is generated.
-Analysis phase includes lexical analyzer, syntax analyzer and semantic analyzer.
+- Analysis Phase of the compiler is also referred to as the front end in which program is divided into fundamental constituent parts and checks grammar, semantic and syntax of the code after which intermediate code is generated.
+Analysis phase includes lexical analyzer, semantic analyzer and syntax analyzer.

 - Synthesis phase of the compiler is also known as the back end in which intermediate code is optimized, and target code is generated.
 Synthesis phase includes code optimizer and code generator.